just-another-downer/landgrid-support/_articles/delete-a-map.md

 intro: How to delete a map you no longer want
 title: Delete a Map
 ---
-_This feature is only available with a Pro or Enterprise Site Control account.
+_This feature is only available with a Pro or Enterprise Land Grid accounts.
 [Click here to upgrade your account](https://sitecontrol.us/plans#p=level1)._

+How to delete a map you no longer want.

 If things start to get crowded and you want to delete a map, you have two options.